If you like Skforecast , please give us a star on GitHub! ⭐️

 )

-print(f"Test error (mse): {error_mse}")
+print(f"Test error (MSE): {error_mse}")

 The trained ForecasterAutoreg

 The computational cost of hyperparameter tuning depends heavily on the backtesting approach chosen to evaluate each hyperparameter combination.
 In general, the duration of the tuning process increases with the number of re-trains involved in the backtesting.
-To effectively speed up the prototyping phase, it is highly recommended to adopt a two-step strategy.
-First, userefit=False

-# Hyperparameter grid search
+# Hyperparameters: grid search

 # ==============================================================================